Soft and Fluffy Homemade Pumpkin Waffles

 What to serve along side your pumpkin waffles?

 Waffles are often served at breakfast.
 We usually serve our waffles alone, with butter and maple syrup on top.
-If we are having a slow weekend breakfast, perfect accompaniments would include:
+If you are having a slow weekend breakfast, some perfect pairings are,

 - eggs